-- Corrective noise abatement structures should be built along the present course of I370 and along the nearest portions of the ICC to protect existing communities. - Continue to press for development of a quality assurance program to validate noise and air pollution modeling and prompt corrective mitigation. - Inform and encourage elected State and County representatives to help protect existing communities all across the ICC project area. - New expenditures for transportation should encourage the use of public transportation. - 3.12 Historical concerns: The elements indentified in the National Register as contributing to the historic integrity of the Historic District include: - 1.
-The radial layout of the original tent district - 2.
+- Corrective noise abatement structures should be built along the present course of I370 and along the nearest portions of the ICC to protect existing communities. - Continue to press for development of a quality assurance program to validate noise and air pollution modeling and prompt corrective mitigation. - Inform and encourage elected State and County representatives to help protect existing communities all across the ICC project area. - New expenditures for transportation should encourage the use of public transportation.

+3.12 Historical concerns: The elements identified in the National Register as contributing to the historic integrity of the Historic District include:

+- 1. The radial layout of the original tent district - 2.
 The orthogonal layout of gravel walkways alternating with vehicular roads for the cottage district - 3.
-The streetscape created by the walkways and relation of the cottages to the walkways

-4. Contributing viewsheds have been defined for Railroad Street and the the station, Ridge Road, the commercial corner and Washington Grove Lane.
+The streetscape created by the walkways and relation of the cottages to the walkways - 4.
+Contributing viewsheds have been defined for Railroad Street and the station, Ridge Road, the commercial corner and Washington Grove Lane. - 5.
+All the streets, avenues, roads, lanes, and walkways, within the National Register Historic District boundaries are contributing resources.

-Concerns for historic features which lie within the transportation ways above and are identified by the Town's forthcoming National Register update shall receive consideration in planning and treatment.
+Concerns for historic features which lie within the transportation ways above and are identified by the Town's forthcoming National Register update should receive consideration in planning and treatment.